leafOfTree/vim-preview/README.md

 ## Development

-The preview page is `public/index.html` based on React.
+The preview page is `./public/index.html` that is based on React.
 Run

     npm install
     npm start